Clark199909/ZX-Library-System/README.md

 Please remove placeholders and fill in information of the email address for the system to automatically send emails in src/project/Emails.java file at line 31, 45, and 58.
 Also, at line 20 of src/project/ConnectionProvider.java, please change "yourMySQLPassword" to the actual password of the local MySQL server password.
 ### Launch application
 Then, users just need to run the home.java file in src/forms directory to launch the application.
+## Testing
+The testing of this application is done using JUnit Tests.
+These tests mainly cover functionalities of adding books, making borrow & return requests, and verifying & declining requests.
 ## Attributions and References
 ### Icons
 #### userHome form: